Marlowe Middle School

 Currently, the staff at Marlowe

-Middle School consists of three administrators, 74 certified teachers, two
+Middle School consists of three administrators, 100 certified teachers, three

-counselors, two social worker, two school psychologists, school nurse and over twenty
+counselors, two social worker, school psychologists, two school nurses and over twenty

 support staff including administrative assistants, teacher aides, custodial